aridhia/fair-excel-to-json/README.md

 - a FAIR metadata Excel template that can be completed with a dataset's metadata
 - an Excel to FAIR JSON convertor that can be used to create the dataset via the API.

+If required, data dictionaries can be converted from the resulting JSON to XML.

 # Pre-requisites
 To run the converter script you need to have the following installed: